Octoven-Press/book-glory-of-the-kings-of-ethiopia/README.md

     * **Maps of regions** detailed in the Kəbrä Nägäśt to contextualize for Western readers
     * Recommended reading for further analysis and context
   * This GitHub record showing the original 1922 text with a **recording of every change committed** in the modernization
-* An **updated plain-text electronic version** transcribed from Budge’s 1922 text released with a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+* ✔︎ An **[updated plain-text electronic version](Editions/Text-only/1922%20Kebra%20Nagast/1922%20Kebra%20Nagast.md)** transcribed from Budge’s 1922 text released with a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 * ✔︎ Submission of fixes to incorrect transcription and textual issues with [Sacred Texts' copy of the 1922 text](Miscellaneous/Sacred-Texts-com%201922%20version%20changes.txt)
 * Stretch goals:
   * ✔︎ Fund a higher-resolution scan of the oldest known copy of the _Kəbrä Nägäśt_ in the [Bibliothèque nationale de France](https://gallica.bnf.fr/ark:/12148/btv1b10088409f)